 A personal HF propagation tool centered on a single Maidenhead grid, with separate scoring models for long-distance (DX) and short-range high-angle (NVIS) work.

 DX mode applies a continuous D-layer absorption term derived from solar elevation, SFI, and current X-ray flare class, weighted per band (80 m hit hardest, 10 m essentially immune).
+Because the D-layer sits ~90 km up it stays sunlit ~9° past ground sunset, and its electrons take 30–45 min to recombine afterward — both effects are modeled, so dayside absorption persists right up to and a bit past local sundown rather than vanishing at the geometric horizon.
 A gray-line bonus boosts 80 m during civil twilight.
 Geomagnetic Kp adds a uniform penalty above Kp 4–5.

 Quality buckets are poor, fair, good, excellent.
 The +3h and +6h columns reuse the same model with projected Kp and recomputed solar geometry; SFI is held constant (it changes too slowly to matter at that horizon) and flares are not projected forward (they decay in minutes).